Raw Nuts Add Flavor and Nutrition

 Grinding Nuts to Make Gluten-Free Flour

-You can also grind nuts into a meal for inclusion as part of a recipe in place of flour, and in fact many gluten-free recipes use nut-based flours as a flour substitute.
+You can also grind nuts into a meal for inclusion as part of a recipe in place of flour, and in fact, many gluten-free recipes use nut-based flours as substitutes for all-purpose flour.
 An added bonus is that these baked goods contain protein!

 Let's Get Baking!